Your Bank May Be Profiting from Your Loyalty — Here's How to Tell

 - Customer service designed to retain, not to resolve

-Most large legacy banks fail the test on most of these points.
-Most online banks pass on most of them.
 The distinction isn't perfect — some online banks have failed too, and a few legacy banks have improved — but as a directional sort, it holds.
+Always check FDIC insurance status and current terms before moving money.

-Borrow this from Bezos's annual-letter discipline: once a year, ask of every recurring financial relationship — bank, credit card, brokerage, insurance carrier, advisor —
+Borrow this from the annual-letter discipline: once a year, ask of every recurring financial relationship — bank, credit card, brokerage, insurance carrier, advisor:

 "Is this institution treating me like a customer, or treating me like a source of margin?"